 The first of the things that aggravate anxiety is caffeine.
-When we consume caffeine, whether it’s in tea, coffee, chocolate or cola, the caffeine has an effect on our central nervous system.
+When we consume caffeine, whether it’s in tea, coffee, chocolate, or cola, the caffeine has an effect on our central nervous system.
 It increases our heart and breathing rate and stimulates the production of adrenaline, which puts our bodies into fight or flight mode.
-This essentially stresses the body and mind and if you are stressed or anxious to begin with, it’s only going to make matters worse.
-If you suffer with stress or anxiety, it makes sense to leave out caffeine, or at least try to really cut down.
+This essentially stresses the body and mind and if you are stressed or anxious, to begin with, it’s only going to make matters worse.
+If you suffer from stress or anxiety, it makes sense to leave out caffeine, or at least try to really cut down.

 Lack of sleep

 Sleep and anxiety can be a vicious cycle since anxiety can not only cause a lack of sleep but can also contribute to anxiety.
 When we’re tired, everything can seem like hard work.
 Life seems so much harder to cope with and challenges seem impossible.
 Research has shown that being tired affects areas of the brain that help us to process our emotions.

 They found that those who tended to worry a lot about things were more vulnerable to feeling anxious when deprived of sleep.
 So make an effort to prioritising getting a good night’s sleep and make a conscious decision to aim to get between 7-9 hours of sleep each night.